What is 0.4 kg? Unveiling the Mysteries of Mass and Measurement

 Q: Is 0.4 kg the same as 400g?

 A: Yes, absolutely.
-1 kg is equal to 1000g, so 0.4 kg is equivalent to 0.4 x 1000g = 400g.
+1 kg is equal to 1000g, so 0.In practice, 4 kg is equivalent to 0.
+4 x 1000g = 400g.

 Q: How much does 0.4 kg weigh on the moon?

 A: The weight of 0.4 kg would be less on the moon because the moon's gravitational pull is weaker than Earth's.
-However, the mass would remain constant.
+Still, the mass would remain constant.
 Weight is a force, while mass is a measure of the amount of matter.

 Q: What tools can I use to measure 0.4 kg accurately?